junxit/us-congress-code/title-15/chapter-1/sec-1.md

 Pub.
 L. 94–145, § 4, Dec.
 12, 1974, 89 Stat.
 801, provided that: “The amendments made by sections 2 and 3 of this Act [amending this section and section 45 of this title] shall take effect upon the expiration of the ninety-day period which begins on the date of enactment of this Act [Dec.
 12, 1975].”

+### Short Title of 2022 Amendment

+Pub.
+L. 117–328, div.
+GG, § 101, Dec.
+29, 2022, 136 Stat.
+5967, provided that: “This division [enacting section 18b of this title, amending section 1407 of Title 28, Judiciary and Judicial Procedure, enacting provisions set out as a note under section 18b of this title, and amending provisions set out as a note under section 18a of this title] may be cited as the ‘Merger Filing Fee Modernization Act of 2022’.”
+[Another section 101 of div.
+GG of Pub.
+L. 117–328 amended provisions set out as a note under section 18a of this title.]

 ### Short Title of 2020 Amendment

 Pub.
 L. 116–257, § 1, Dec.
 23, 2020, 134 Stat.
 1147, provided that: “This Act [enacting section 7a–3 of this title] may be cited as the ‘Criminal Antitrust Anti-Retaliation Act of 2019’.”
 Pub.
 L. 116–159, div.
 D, title III, § 4301, Oct.
 1, 2020, 134 Stat.
 742, provided that: “This title [enacting provisions set out as notes under section 7a of this title and amending and repealing provisions set out as notes under this section] may be cited as the ‘Antitrust Criminal Penalty Enhancement and Reform Permanent Extension Act’.”